 New directors are required to participate in an orientation program that includes background materials and meetings with senior management.
 All directors are encouraged to stay abreast of developing trends applicable to the Company's business and specific to service as a director.
 Directors may be expected to participate in continuing educational programs relating to our Company's business, corporate governance or other issues pertaining to their directorships in order to maintain the necessary level of expertise to perform their responsibilities as directors.
-The Company also provides all directors with membership in the National Association of Corporate Directors.
+The Company has a Director Continuing Education Policy and also provides all directors with membership in the National Association of Corporate Directors.